emilliman5/Pubmed_mining/README.md

 5. retain chemical names? (should numbers be removed or kept?)
 6. Run analysis on MeSH terms
 7. Use n-grams (i.e. stem cell instead of cell and stem)
 8. Create dictionary of relevant terms
+9. Fine tune stemming algorithm

 ##Usage: